Otto Bohanan: Biography

-Bohanan was born in Washington, D.C. in 1895, the son of Addison and Julia A. Beverly Bohanan.
-(Some documents list an alternate birthdate of January 25, 1892.)
+Bohanan was born in Washington, D.C., in 1892-1895, the son of Addison and Julia A. Beverly Bohanan.

 He graduated from M Street High School in 1910, and attended Catholic University of America for a year before transferring to Howard University.
 At Howard, Bohanan was a member of the fraternity Omega Psi Phi.
 He graduated with a B.A. in 1914.

 He was offered a position teaching English at Howard, but instead pursued a career in music.
 He opened a music studio in New York City around April 1920.
 In 1928, Bohanan received an MA from Teachers College at Columbia University.
 At Columbia, he joined Kappa Delta Pi.

 In 1931, Bohanan married Florence Dulcia Coffer, a public school teacher, in Greenwich, Connecticut.
 At the time of his death, Bohanan was a teacher of music at DeWitt Clinton High School in New York.

-He died on December 6, 1932 in New York City and was buried in Washington, D.C.
+He died on December 6, 1932, in New York City and was buried in Washington, D.C.